phreeza/manuscript_axon_potentials/doc/manuscript.md

 These findings relate to the interpretation of a wide range of electrophysiological data.
-Heuristics that are valid for the analysis of EFPs of synaptic, dendritic, or somatic currents may not be valid for axon bundles.
+Heuristics that are valid for the analysis of EFPs of synaptic, dendritic or somatic currents may not be valid for axon bundles.
 When performing a typical current source density analysis, the local number of fibers cannot be disentangled from membrane current density [@Nicholson1973Theoretical].
-The membrane current densities can independently vary with time and.
+The membrane current densities can independently vary with time and ?XXXXX?.
 In the case of an axonal fiber bundle as discussed here, the situation is different: the number of fibers is variable in space, in particular in the terminal zone, but the membrane voltages at different locations are highly determined, because they are temporally shifted versions